PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-18 06:43:22
+Last updated: 2024-04-18 06:43:54
-Random Quote: I'm pretty much the master of handling things completely wrong. - Alex Vause
+Random Quote: I am scared, 'cause I don't know how to fly.
+But you're there at the bottom of the slide to catch me when I fall. - Hannah Baker